OpenSourceEconomics/epp_topics/src/epp_topics/numerical_optimization/db_line_search/screencast/slides.md

 <img src="./iteration_7.svg" class="rounded" style="width: 80%; height: 80%; margin: auto"/>

+Converge because gradient is approximately zero.

 ---

 # Some Remarks

-- A big advantage over algorithms you will see later is that this has no tuning parameters.
+- No tuning parameters: Big advantage over other types of algorithms.

 - Standard gradient descent would always use the same step length — what we showed converges in fewer steps.

 - Nevertheless, standard gradient descent can be computationally better in very high dimensional problems (Hessian becomes too large!).

 ---